mattbasta/client-performance-handbook/manuscript/06-Minification.md

 Note that whitespace in client-side templates does not suffer from this downside.
 When compiled to JavaScript, whitespace can account for a significant amount of space thanks to template features that split strings up in unique ways.
 Removing whitespace from client-side templates is definitely recommended.

+### Keeping Markup Minimal

+When adding new features, it tends to be easy to add more and more markup to an interface.
+Markup bloat, however, does more than just increase the size of the HTML.
+The size of the DOM in memory can also play a role in speed.
+Parsing the markup, allocating the nodes for it, and calculating the layout for the document will all affect performance for very heavy pages.

+The amount of markup that you need is fairly subjective, however.
+Use extra tags sparingly in page elements that repeat.
+Always attempt to use the fewest elements possible for any particular feature.

 ### SVG

 SVG is an XML-based format, so most of the normal markup optimizations apply to it.
 However, many further optimizations are possible that are specific to the way SVGs are implemented.